ElliotRedhead/ExternalIPDiscordBot/README.md

 1. Follow the [discord documentation](https://discordpy.readthedocs.io/en/stable/discord.html)
 2. `git clone` this repository
-3. Create a new .env file within the downloaded repository based on the .env default format.
+3. Create a new .env file within the downloaded repository based on the .env.default format.
+4. Create a new commands.json file within the downloaded repository based on the commands.json.default format.

 ### Running in Docker (Simplified)

-4. In a terminal navigate to the repo and run `source startdocker.sh` (Linux) or `bash startdocker.sh` (Windows).
+5. In a terminal navigate to the repo and run `source startdocker.sh` (Linux) or `bash startdocker.sh` (Windows).

 ### Running without Docker

+5. Install dependencies with pip `pip install -r requirements.txt`
-4. Run `python externalipdiscordbot.py`
+6. Run `python externalipdiscordbot.py`

 ## Supporting Resources